 In my opinion, Crust Bakery produces the best sweet treats in Victoria.
 The large selection of tartlets alone is enough to make a 5-minute visit turn into a 20-minute decision making nightmare.
 They usually also have doughnuts that are out of this world.
 I can often be seen in the ferry line with a Crust pastry (or two) in my passenger seat.

 Love Beer?
 Victoria has some amazing offerings for you to sample.
 My personal favourite is Driftwood Brewery which produces the Fat Tug IPA (a multi-awarding winning brew).
-Hoyne brewery produces one of my favourite beers, Dark Matter, and is always on my list of stops.
-The Drake is a sit down restaurant/beer hall in downtown that has tons of local selection on tap and serves great sharing plates.
+Hoyne brewery produces another of my favourite beers, Dark Matter, and is always on my list of stops.
+The Drake is a sit down restaurant/beer hall in downtown that has tons of local selections on tap and serves great sharing plates.

 WHERE TO STAY

-Brentwood Bay Resort and Spa is located over in Brentwood Bay and is phenomenally romantic and cozy.
+Brentwood Bay Resort and Spa is located in Brentwood Bay and is phenomenally romantic and cozy.
 Located right on the water, the hotel has a marina that you can boat to if that is your mode of transportation.
 There are several great food options nearby (Bayou Café and Café Zanzibar).